Greenheart/swipeforfuture.com/CONTRIBUTING.md

 ### 2. Setup the game and scenarios locally

 1. `git clone` this repository to your computer.
-2. In the `swipeforfuture.com/web` directory, run `npm install`
+2. Open the `swipeforfuture.com` directory that contains the `/web` and `/content` subdirectories we will be using for the next steps.
+3. Open a terminal in `/web` directory and run `npm install`.
-3. In the `swipeforfuture.com/content` directory, run `npm install`
+4. Then do the same for the `/content` directory and run `npm install` there too.

 ### 👩‍💻 Start the game in development mode

-1. In the `swipeforfuture.com/web` directory, run `npm run dev`.
-Then you can play at [http://localhost:3000](http://localhost:3000)
+1. In the `/web` directory, run `npm run dev`.
+This will show two or more URL:s in the terminal where the game now is available to play, for example [http://localhost:3000](http://localhost:3000) will open the game on your computer.
+2. To open the game on your phone, make sure the computer and the phone are both connected to the same local network (WiFi).
+Then, you can open the other link with the IP address on your phone.
+For example `http://192.168.x.x:3000`
-2. To load scenarios from a specific location, you can use `http://localhost:3000/play?path=[SCENARIO_URL]`, replacing `[SCENARIO_URL]` with the web URL to where the scenario is available.
-This feature also works for `https://swipeforfuture.com/play?path=[SCENARIO_URL]`, allowing you to play scenarios from any source.
+3. To load scenarios from a specific location, you can use `http://localhost:3000/play?path=[SCENARIO_URL]`, replacing `[SCENARIO_URL]` with the web URL to where the scenario is available.
+This feature also works for `https://swipeforfuture.com/play?path=[SCENARIO_URL]`, allowing you to play scenarios from any source, as long as both the scenario and the game support the same version of the scenario format.

 ### 📝 Start the scenario development environment

-1. In the `swipeforfuture.com/content` directory, run `npm run dev`.
+1. In the `/content` directory, run `npm run dev`.
-2. If you already have the game started, you can now play the default scenario at [http://localhost:3000/play?path=http://localhost:5000/default.json](http://localhost:3000/play?path=http://localhost:5000/default.json).
+2. If you already have the game started, you can now play the default scenario at [http://localhost:3000/play?dev=default](http://localhost:3000/play?dev=default).
-3. You can also access other local scenarios by changing the final part of the above URL to end with `http://localhost:5000/[SCENARIO_ID]`, where `[SCENARIO_ID]` matches one of the directories in `swipeforfuture.com/content/scenarios`.
+3. You can also play other local scenarios by changing the final part of the above URL to end with `?dev=[SCENARIO_ID]`, where `[SCENARIO_ID]` matches one of the directories in `/content/scenarios`.
+4. To make changes to scenarios, open the `swipeforfuture.com` directory in VS Code.
+Then use the file explorer (top left of your screen by default) to find the `/content/scenarios` directory and find the scenario you want to edit.
+5. When making changes, the project will automatically rebuild scenarios and prepare them into `JSON` files that can be loaded by the game.
+However, you need to manually refresh the browser to play the scenario with your latest changes.
+6. When you are ready to save your changes, you can commit them using Git and publish a pull request on GitHub.
+Don't worry if you're new to Git and GitHub - just write in the [Discord](https://discord.gg/JGkQr9raU5) chat and know and we'll help you! :)

 #### More info about scenario development

-1. Go to the `swipeforfuture.com/content` directory.
-2. Find example scenarios that you can use as a foundation for your own in `swipeforfuture.com/content/scenarios`.
-The folder name of each scenario represents
+1. To start a new scenario, you can use existing ones from `/content/scenarios` as a foundation to get a structure to start working with.
+The directory name of each scenario is the unique identifier.
-3. If you want to add new scenarios, note that the file `content/scenarios/index.ts` controls what scenarios are available in the game.
+2. **NOTE:** When adding a new scenario, remember to add them in `/content/scenarios/index.ts` to make the new scenario available to play in the game.
+If you forget to do this, it won't be possible to load the scenario using `?dev=[SCENARIO_ID]`.
+To verify that the scenario got built correctly during development, you can check if it has exported the scenario JSON file correctly to `/web/static/dev-only/[SCENARIO_ID].json`.
+3. Sometimes changes in the game or the scenarios cause things to crash.
+If that happens, you will usually see errors in one of the two terminals. and then need to restart both the game client and the scenario development script.
+If the error persists, see if you have made some mistake in the code that need to be fixed.